jankatins/python-kafka-postgresql-project/README.md

 ### Updating or installing new python packages

-Add all directly used packages to `requirements.txt`
+Add all directly used packages to `requirements.txt` and run:

 ```bash
 make update-packages
 ```

+This installs / updates all packages in `requirements.txt` and puts the currently installed packages into `requirements.txt.freeze`.

 Ensure that everything still works by running tests